-From a feminist point of view Western women are liberated (stripped off their clothing) and Muslims are oppressed (suppressed and smothered by their clothing).
+From a feminist point of view Western women are liberated (stripped of their clothing) and Muslims are oppressed ( smothered by their clothing).

 I would like to compare two forms of imprisonment.
-The woman in the Burqa earlier and this one of Paris Hilton that I objected to so strongly when Jamie Partridge did a post about her chart.
+The woman in the Burqa and this one of Paris Hilton that I objected to so strongly when Jamie Partridge did a post about her chart.
 Google ads have made me take off the picture of her as it is deemed lewd!
 Here we have the subliminal suggestion of bondage with the chains around her neck.
 What is this image saying to us?
 Is she chained to her desires?
 Does she feel empowered there on that table on her knees?
 Is this sexy and if it is why?
 It suggests executive desk-toy to me.
 I find it really disturbing.
 Like there are a gang of businessmen encircling her as if she is a wild animal about to be poached and then made to submit.
 Then we have the Burqa.
 In this society I can utterly see why some women would choose to wear them.
 In contrast to Paris looking extremely exposed, these offer protection.
 The one above looks like armour.
 Sometimes it’s nice to be invisible and not have to put up with jeering workmen.

 Islamic feminists want the right to work and have control of their own finances.
 Once you have that you really can tell an abusive husband to pack his bags.
 At the same time, women in the West also need to fight for the right NOT to work.
 A lot of the time women are being forced to work because one income is no longer enough to support the modern family.
 In reality women do tend to pick up most of the domestic duties so do end up doing two full time jobs for half the money, with all the stress that goes with it.
 How liberated is that?
 It would then make being a “kept woman” look quite appealing.